Can Foreign Drivers Get Cheap Car Insurance?

 Cheap car insurance for non-U.S. citizens living in the United States

-If you’re planning to stay in the United States for a year or longer, you’ll want to look for regular car insurance that covers your everyday driving.
+If you’re planning to stay in the United States for a year or longer, you’ll want to purchase a car and look for regular car insurance that covers your everyday driving.
 One way to find cheap car insurance is simply to shop around and get as many quotes as possible.
 Car insurance premiums are calculated based on driving history and other risk factors, so if an insurer has no information about you, they’ll quote higher rates.

 You also may need to apply for a U.S. driver’s license.
 In Texas, for example, your foreign license is valid up to one year or until you become a Texas resident, whichever comes first.
 Once a person becomes a Texas resident, they must apply for a Texas license within 90 days to continue to drive legally.
 To get a U.S. driver’s license from the state where you’re living, you may need documents that prove your lawful residency, such as a visa, immigration documentation or employment authorization document.